shaohenc/shaohenc.github.io/_pages/about.md

 - **Fault-tolerant embeddings of topological QEC codes (Entropica Labs)**
 **Duration** : From	June-2023	To	Current
 **Supervisor** :	Prof. Hui-Khoon Ng
-**Brief Description** : We show that topological QEC codes can be embedded onto non-commensurating device topologies in a fault-tolerant manner via a geometrical routing procedure using SWAP gates.
-This can be achieved with only constant overhead in additional timesteps, preserves the underlying decoding problem of the code, and furthermore results in only a constant deterioration in logical error rate and threshold that can be understood in terms of an effective noise model with spatially correlated noise.
-We illustrate the applicability of our scheme using the planar surface code embedded onto the heavy-hexagonal and hexagonal lattices, with resulting thresholds that deteriorate by constant factors of ~3 and ~2 respectively.
-Our results can be readily generalized to LDPC codes and other device topologies, and can be systematically improved at the hardware level via improved implementations of the SWAP gate.
-**Publication(s)** :
-  - *Fault-tolerant embeddings of topological QEC codes* <br> **Shao-Hen Chiew**, Jing Hao Chai, Ezequiel Ignacio Rodríguez Chiacchio, Vishal Sharma, Hui Khoon Ng <br> (In preparation)
+**Brief Description** : We investigate ways of embedding topological QEC codes onto non-commensurating device topologies in a fault-tolerant manner.

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current